-Client testimonials can provide information about solutions your products or services have solved for them, some you may not even realize existed.
+Client testimonials provide information about solutions your products or services have solved for them, some that you may not even realize existed.
 Consider asking customers and clients for testimonials at the end of a project or job.
 They may tell you all the ways you helped them on the project or what the sale and implementation of a tool did for their company.
 Testimonials are good ways to learn what specific solutions you’re providing.
 Even if people don’t tell you their pain points directly, you can draw conclusions based on the solutions provided.

 If you’re looking for even more ways to learn about how you can capitalize on gaps in your competitor’s content strategy, request your free content analysis report from CopyPress.
 The data shows keyword gaps where customers are looking for solutions to pain points, but the content isn’t available.
 We’ll show you this analysis and can create the content you need to address customer queries and other topics your competitors are writing about.

-With an in-person or video interview, you may have the luxury of paying attention to body language, tone of voice, or other nonverbal cues that may tell you what aspects of business or life irritate your customers.
+With an in-person or video interview, you have the luxury of paying attention to body language, tone of voice, or other nonverbal cues that tell you what aspects of business or life irritate your customers.

 People often make purchases or start partnerships with companies based on emotion.
 Then they use facts or logic to back up or justify their feelings.
 If you can find that emotional component, and discover what feelings cause people’s pain, you can capitalize on it.
 Are the pain points making your audience frustrated, stressed, or worried?
 Why?
 The more we understand our target audience’s emotions, the better we can connect with them and be able to create marketing campaigns that validate those emotions and give the right solutions.

 When you’re creating pieces for your content marketing, it’s helpful to design them around customer pain point topics.
 When you may know what your customer pain points are from research, the second step in your content strategy should be finding the right keywords for which you can rank and attract organic traffic.
 Brainstorm a list of keywords on the pain point topic.
 Then conduct search volume research to find the ones where you have the best chance of ranking.
-Keyword research tools can help with this process.
+Keyword research tools help with this process.